 You can begin to use your FSA ID immediately for activities such as electronically signing your FAFSA; however, some of your activities will be limited until the Social Security Administration (SSA) verifies your information (1-3 business days).
 Keep your FSA ID username, password and backup code in a safe place and do not share this information with anyone.

+Student backup code: \\

+Parent(s) backup code: \

-'The student and parent(s) email addresses and mobile phone numbers must be different.
+&lt;sup>1The student and parent(s) email addresses and mobile phone numbers must be different.

-SCAN HERE FOR A FILLABLE VERSION OF THIS WORKSHEET which can be downloaded and saved to your device or printed
+QUESTIONS ABOUT THE FAFSA?

+Call the Federal Student Aid (FSA) Information Center at 800-4-FED-AID (800-433-3243).

+Go to https://studentaid.gov/h/apply-for-aid/fafsa.

-QUESTIONS ABOUT THE FAFSA? all the Federal Student Aid (FSA) Information Center It 800-4-FED-AID (800-433-3243). go to https://studentaid.gov/h/apply-for-aid/fafsa.
-While filling out the FAFSA online, the following resources are available: "Need Help" and "Help and Hints" sections provide more information Contact Us" section for live chat, email and E phone options Contact your colleges' financial aid offices.
-Find out if there is a FAFSA completion event in your area - check with your high school counselor or the area - check with your higher college. financial aid office at a local college.
-E
+While filling out the FAFSA online, the following resources are available:

+- "Need Help" and "Help and Hints" sections provide more information - "Contact Us" section for live chat, email and phone options contact your colleges' financial aid offices.

+Find out if there is a FAFSA completion event in your area - check with your high school counselor or the financial aid office at a local college.